By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain what decreases in response to counterstereotypic mental imagery increasing the accessibility of counterstereotypic associations.

 -Explain what is often incorporated in the literature on cultural diversity and multiculturalism and is equally difficult, if not impossible to objectively measure and cannot be "tested empirically.

 -Explain what cultural counseling issues are grouped under reconciliation.

 -Explain a cause of multicultural client complaints.

--Explain what clinicians need to be aware of and feel positive about to feel as comfortable as possible in cross-cultural work.
+-Explain what do clinicians need to be aware of and feel positive about to feel as comfortable as possible in cross-cultural work.

--Explain the four steps of the Transcultural Integrative Model.
+-Name the four steps of the Transcultural Integrative Model.

 -Explain what has led to the failure in counseling programs and ultimately to ineffective cross-cultural counseling experiences.

 -Explain what stems from the decisions in Tarasoff v.
 The Regents of the University of California.

 -Name two aspects of Cultural Awareness and Social Diversity.